 - Advertising that housing is available to a specific type of buyer and not to others

-These prohibitions also apply to sellers and landlords who are exempted from the Fair Housing Act, as listed below.
+These prohibitions also apply to sellers and landlords whose buildings are considered exempt.

-Under the Fair Housing Act, it’s also illegal to threaten a member of a protected group or interfere with their fair housing rights.
-It’s also illegal to retaliate against an individual for filing a fair housing complaint.
+Finally, it’s also illegal to threaten a member of a protected group, interfere with their fair housing rights or retaliate against an individual for filing a fair housing complaint.

-HUD has jurisdiction over Fair Housing Act enforcement and has an agency, the Office of Fair Housing and Equal Opportunity (FHEO), dedicated to enforcing the provisions of the Fair Housing Act, promoting civil rights in housing and eliminating housing discrimination.
+HUD has jurisdiction over Fair Housing Act enforcement and has an agency, the Office of Fair Housing and Equal Opportunity (FHEO), dedicated to enforcing the provisions of the law, promoting civil rights in housing and eliminating housing discrimination.

 The FHEO enforces these fair housing laws and policies in the following ways: